-The Algae Foundation launched the Algae Technology Educational Consortium (ATEC) project, recognizing algal production will provide a sustainable source of biomass for bio-based products, feed, fuel and foods creating high quality jobs for an educated workforce.
+The Algae Foundation launched the Algae Technology Educational Consortium (ATEC) project, recognizing algal production and algal biotechnology will provide a sustainable source of biomass for bio-based products, feed, fuel, foods, and polymers creating high quality jobs for an educated workforce.

 The consortium’s goal is to develop novel educational programs to strengthen industry workforce capabilities, by focusing on the skills needed to support the commercialization of algal products.

-The Foundation’s ATEC committee is presently comprised of twenty-five members based throughout the United States who collectively have more than 200 years in algal-based education, research, and commercial experience.
-ATEC is currently supported by a second, 3-year award to produce a novel K-12, community college courses, labs, microcredentialing digital badges, certificates and degrees in algae cultivation and algae biotechnology.
+The Foundation’s ATEC committee is presently comprised of over forty member schools and organizations throughout the United States who collectively have more than 300 years in algal-based education, research, and commercial experience.
+ATEC is currently supported by a third, 3-year award to produce a novel K-12, community college courses, labs, microcredentialing digital badges, certificates and degrees in algae cultivation and algae biotechnology.